davidtc8/Fuel_Economy_Data_Analysis/README.md

 ## Project Description:
 Data Analysis with Pandas, Numpy and Matplotlib 📈 about a fuel economy data 💸 from US car models 🚗 from 2008 and 2018

+## Reason we're studying this dataset:
+I have some questions regarding greenhouse effect 🌳 and how the cars are related to this effect, therefore I created this 3 questions:

+Q1: Are more unique models using _**alternative fuels**_ in 2018 compared to 2008?
+By how much 🤨?
+Q2: How much have vehicle classes improved in _**fuel economy**_ 📉 (increased in miles per gallon)?
+Q3: For all of the models that were produced in 2008 that are still being produced now, how much has the _**miles per gallon improved and which vehicle improved the most 🚗**_?

 ## Want to know more about data analysis process 🤔?

 ### _**Step 1:**_ Assessing Data 🔍: